anssip/rs-charts/README.md

 ## TODO

-- add Zustand
-- introduce CanvasComponent base class with `initializeCanvas`, `resize`
-- introduce PriceHistoryComponent base class extending CanvasComponent, subscribing to price history state

-- Fix timeline
+- [ ] Live candle to a separate canvas?
+- [ ] Price axis wheel should zoom
+- [ ] Add textual live price info
-- Add zooming
+- [ ] Add crosshairs
-- Live update for price (last candle)
+- [ ] Remove viewportStartTimestamp and viewportEndTimestamp variables and use state.timeRange instead